NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

   <img src="/images/posts/neoways-feature-store/feature_store_architecture2.jpg" alt="">
 </figure>

-The main internal components are described below.

-* Indexer: data lake indexer that uses rules configured using types and providers to scan buckets and to catalog files found in the feature store
+The main Feature Store's architectural component is the Python SDK, because it provides user-friendly functions that allow performing the functions above mentioned (register, read, ingest, and publish).
+It was developed thinking on the developer experience and continues to be improved according to user feedback.
+The Python SDK can be used in interactive environments such as Jupyter Notebooks or any python applications.

-* PostgreSQL: a database that contains information from the catalog, such as the registered schemas, properties and metadata, and the indexed file paths
+For the SDK to work properly, we create some internal components.
+REST API is a service that exposes some useful endpoints for the SDK to perform operations.
+PostgreSQL is a database that contains information from the catalog, such as the registered schemas, properties and metadata, and the indexed file paths.
+Indexer is connected to the data lake to scan buckets and to catalog new files found on the database.
-* REST API: service that exposes some useful endpoints for the SDK to perform operations
-* SDK: user-friendly Python SDK that allows you to perform operations in interactive environments or scheduled applications
-* Transformers: service to automate the generation of features on production

-This architecture can be easily extended to attend new use cases such as near real-time prediction using Kafka and Spark Streaming for generating stream features, but our business context still does not demand this type of feature serving.
+Finally, Transformers is a service for automating feature generation.
+It allows data scientists to code feature functions, make some simple configurations and run them on production easily without knowing anything about infrastructure.
+It also uses the Python SDK and benefits from the implemented functions.
+This component can be easily extended to attend new use cases such as near real-time prediction using Kafka and Spark Streaming for generating stream features, but our business context still does not demand this type of feature serving.

 ## Schema Rules Everything